-To ensure that I pick the right kind of clients, my Online Transformation Program Application has a question asking you how many times a week you can train and for how long time.
+To ensure that I select the right kind of clients for my online coaching program, I have a question asking you how many times a week you can train and for how long time.

 If you say can’t train 4 days a week for 20 minutes, I have to tell you: “It’s not gonna happen.
-There’s a certain minimum requirement you need to fulfill to transform.”
+There’s a certain minimum requirement you need to fulfil to transform.”

 I have a client working for a space-ship company on 4 hours a sleep each night and he was able to do 4 bodyweight workouts a week and went from 0 to 10 pull ups in 5 weeks and a few months later he’s almost at 20 pull ups.

 If he can do it, so can you.